humdrum-tools/vhv-documentation/interface/toolbar/spreadsheet/index.md

 	<span class="summary-icon">Upload to spreadsheet.</span>

-	The contents of the text editor will replace the current contents of the linked spreadsheet.
+	The contents of the VHV text editor will be uploaded to the linked spreadsheet, replacing any current contents of the spreadsheet.

 </td>
 </tr>